unused/xenomap/README.md

 ## Development Notes

-Map used references to [wikia](http://xenoblade.wikia.com/wiki/Mira).
+Map used references to a [post on gamefaqs.com/boards](http://www.gamefaqs.com/boards/701151-xenoblade-chronicles-x/71678381?page=2).
 Created map controls using [Leaflet][leafletjs] - an open-source JavaScript library for mobile-friendly interactive maps.

 Created map tiles using rubygem [tileup][tileup].
 Generate tiles with: